git-robi/get_next_line/README.md

 # 📚 get_next_line - Reading Files Line by Line

-Hey there! 👋 Welcome to my get_next_line project.
+Hey there!
+Welcome to my get_next_line project.
-## 🎯 What's This Project About?
+## What's This Project About?

-Ever wondered how programs read files line by line?
-Well, that's exactly what I built here!
 The challenge was to create a function that:
 - Reads a line from a file descriptor
 - Returns that line as a string
 - Works repeatedly - each call gives you the next line
 - Handles different buffer sizes efficiently
 - Works with both regular and bonus features (like handling multiple file descriptors)

-## 🛠️ How I Built It
+## How I Built It

 I tackled this project with a linked list approach.
 Here's how it works: